-Exhibit 23: NHS Structurally Deficient Bridges in the Richmond Region The 65 structures in the region which are in poor condition are prioritized by the ConnectRVA 2045 plan as bridge replacement/ rehabilitation needs.
+The 65 structures in the region which are in poor condition are prioritized by the ConnectRVA 2045 plan as bridge replacement/rehabilitation needs.

-Technical Report C: Richmond Regional Structural Inventory & Assessment Report 2020 highlights the structures and the elements of those structures identified in poor condition.
+The technical report highlights the structures and the elements of those structures identified in poor condition.
 The report also documents the Commonwealth's State of Good Repair (SGR) Prioritization Process Methodology for replacement and rehabilitation of structurally deficient state and locally owned bridges as adopted by the Commonwealth Transportation Board (CTB).
 Of the 65 total structurally deficient bridges, only the 14 that are classified as part of the National Highway System (NHS) as shown on Exhibit 23 are included as part of the ConnectRVA 2045 Universe of Projects, and include the following: